 You can ride on the cycle path adjacent to the Southern Freeway from Korro to Old Reynella

 This is an excellent trail that runs from the Southern suburbs of Adelaide to Willunga, a distance of 37km.
 Winding along the historic former railway corridor between Marino Rocks And Willunga, the trail is rich in beauty and history.
-From the magnificent cliffs at Hollett Cove, to the natural beauty of the Onkaparinga River Recreation Reserve, this trail offers scenic coast to hinterland views.
+From the magnificent cliffs at Hallett Cove, to the natural beauty of the Onkaparinga River Recreation Reserve, this trail offers scenic coast to hinterland views.
 Visit the historic towns of Old Reynella and Old Noarlunga along the way, and take in spectacular vineyard vistas as you travel through the renowned McLaren Vale wine district.

 Marino at Marino Rocks Railway Station

 Hallett Cove Railway Station carpark off Perry Barr Rd

 Old Reynella, Railway Terrace.
 This is the recommended start point for families and less experienced riders heading south to Willunga.